-Staff from the elementary buildings work closely with staff from the middle schools to transition students from 5th to 6th grade.
-Beginning in February/March, elementary and middle school staff will begin to meet to discuss specific students and placement options.
-Parents are invited to attend transition IEP meetings in the early to mid-spring to plan for 6th grade.
+Elementary school teams work closely with middle school teams to ensure a smooth transition for students from 5th to 6th grade.
+Beginning in February, elementary and middle school teams meet to discuss specific students and class placement options.
+Parents are invited to attend transition IEP meetings in the spring to plan for 6th grade.
 Parents of students with IEPs are encouraged to attend all transition events hosted by the middle schools.
-Students will visit the middle schools in late spring to tour.
+Students will visit and tour the middle schools in late spring.
 Families can also set up an additional, more personalized tour during late summer to help with the transition.

-Each year, the Department of Student Services hosts an informational meeting for parents about transitioning to middle school.
-Held in January each year, this presentation is meant to be interactive, with representatives from all middle school special education programs, as well as middle school administrators, available to answer questions.
-To view the January 2016 presentation watch the video below:
+In January, the Department of Student Services hosts an informational meeting for parents of students with special education needs regarding the transition to middle school.
+The presentation is meant to be interactive, with representatives from all middle school special education programs, as well as middle school administrators, available to answer questions.

 Secondary Transition (including 8th to high school)